Lifestyle in Philadelphia

 Eating out in Philadelphia

 Expats will have no shortage of options for eating out in Philadelphia.
-The city's restaurants are a reflection of its distinctive character and some of its most famous foods, much like other beloved favourites in the USA, are a product of its adopted citizens.
+The city's restaurants are a reflection of its distinctive character.
+Some of its most famous foods, much like other beloved favourites in the USA, are a product of its adopted citizens.

 The Italian population has arguably left the biggest mark on Philadelphia’s culinary landscape, pioneering the famous Philly cheesesteak and the mother of all submarine sandwiches, the Philadelphia hoagie.
 The Philly cheesesteak is most famously sold in South Philadelphia by Pat’s King of Steaks and Geno’s Steaks, a cross-street rivalry that goes back more than 50 years.